VincentMeilinger/Nextcloud-Cookbook-iOS/README.md

 # Nextcloud-Cookbook-iOS

-A Nextcloud Cookbook native iOS client, built using Swift and SwiftUI.
+A Nextcloud Cookbook native iOS/iPadOS/MacOS client, built using Swift and SwiftUI.

 :warning: This is not a standalone application! :warning: